Real World Field Service Management Survey

 One other area where contractors who serve residential are missing opportunities is in enabling estimators and/or techs to create standard estimates in the field.
 Only six of the 20 contractors who serve residential had such tools.
 If you’re already sending a skilled tech into a home, business, or facility, you can dramatically slash the time to deliver a proposal to a customer when a need arises during a job.

 Good FSM platforms enable flat rate price sheets, standard proposals, photo attachments, and payment collection.
-When your estimators are tied up or pressed for time, a tech can take photos on site, attach them to a job, alert a manager or estimator at another location, and get approval to share the estimate with the customer, all in a few minutes.
+When your estimators are tied up or pressed for time, technicians can take photos on-site, attach them to a job, alert a manager or estimator at another location, and get approval to share the estimate with the customer, all in a few minutes.

-- Claim your Free DEMO Session.
-If you’d like to work with us to turn your business more profitable, claim your FREE DEMO Session.
-Our founder personally gets through the process and understands your current situation.
+If you’d like to work with us to turn your business more profitable, claim your FREE DEMO Session with IndusTrack today.